OpenEvalProject/evals/manuscripts/elife-101667/v1/manuscript.md

 Comparisons of the oEPSC to oIPSC ratios indicated larger E/I ratios in females compared to males (main effect of sex: F(1,72) = 12.12, p = 0.0009, partial η2 = 0.1440 [0.0269, 0.2909]; Figure 9F, G).
 Additionally, AIE reduced the E/I ratio, with a more pronounced reduction observed in males than in females (main effect of AIE: F(1,72) = 15.60, p = 0.0002, partial η2 = 0.1781 [0.0453, 0.3273]; AIE × sex interaction: F(1,72) = 4.64, p = 0.0345, partial η2 = 0.0606 [0.0000, 0.1880]).
 In contrast, carrageenan augmented the E/I balance (main effect of carrageenan: F(1,72) = 7.48, p = 0.0079, partial η2 = 0.0941 [0.0067, 0.2326]).
 No further significant interactions between AIE, carrageenan, and sex were observed (AIE × carrageenan interaction: F(1,72) = 1.48, p = 0.2278; sex × carrageenan interaction: F(1,72) = 0.57, p = 0.4523; AIE × sex × carrageenan interaction: F(1,72) = 0.12, p = 0.7347).

-## AIE exposure blunted carrageenan-induced increases in the AMPA/NMDA ratio at direct inputs from the BLA onto PrL PVINs
+### AIE exposure blunted carrageenan-induced increases in the AMPA/NMDA ratio at direct inputs from the BLA onto PrL PVINs

 To assess the AMPA/NMDA ratio at monosynaptic BLA inputs onto PrL PVINs, voltage-clamp recordings of oAMPA and oNMDA currents were obtained from mCherry-tagged neurons in the PrL cortex during bath application of TTX and 4-AP (Figure 10A).
 Analysis revealed that AIE exposure attenuated oAMPA current amplitude, whereas carrageenan enhanced it (main effect of AIE: F(1,72) = 5.76, p = 0.0190, partial η2 = 0.0740 [0.0013, 0.2066]; main effect of carrageenan: F(1,72) = 4.44, p = 0.0385, partial η2 = 0.0581 [0.0000, 0.1844]; Figure 10B, C).
 No significant effects of sex or any interactions were observed (main effect of sex: F(1,72) = 0.28, p = 0.5974; AIE × carrageenan interaction: F(1,72) = 1.32, p = 0.2542; AIE × sex interaction: F(1,72) = 0.37, p = 0.5458; sex × carrageenan interaction: F(1,72) = 0.15, p = 0.7029; AIE × sex × carrageenan interaction: F(1,72) = 0.22, p = 0.6428).

 ![Figure 10.](https://cdn.elifesciences.org/articles/101667/elife-101667-fig10-v1.jpg)

 **Figure 10.:** (A) Electrophysiological recordings were obtained from PVINs in the PrL cortex.
 The amplitude of optically evoked AMPA currents was increased by a carrageenan paw pain challenge (CAR) but decreased by adolescent intermittent ethanol (AIE) exposure in both male (B) and female (C) rats.
 Similarly, AIE reduced the amplitude of optically evoked NMDA currents in both male (D) and female (E) rats.
 Examination of the AMPA/NMDA ratios revealed that CAR enhanced the AMPA/NMDA ratio at BLA inputs onto PrL PVINs in both male (F) and female (G) rats.
 However, this increase was attenuated in AIE exposed rats.
 (H) Representative traces of optically evoked AMPA and NMDA currents recorded from male rats across all treatment groups.
 (I) Representative traces of optically evoked AMPA and NMDA currents recorded from female rats across all treatment groups.
 The rectification index was unchanged across treatment conditions in both male (J) and female (K) rats.
 Data represent the mean ± SEM.
 Source data for all panels is included in Figure 10—source data 1.
-Data were analyzed using ANOVA, with exposure (AIR vs. AIE), treatment (CAR vs. SAL), and sex as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 10 rats/group.Figure 10—source data 1.
+Data were analyzed using ANOVA, with exposure (AIR vs. AIE), treatment (CAR vs. SAL), and sex as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 10 rats/group.

 Similarly, the amplitude of oNMDA currents was reduced by AIE (main effect of AIE: F(1,72) = 7.32, p = 0.0085, partial η2 = 0.0923 [0.0062, 0.2303]; Figure 10D, E).
 However, neither carrageenan nor sex, nor any interaction between AIE, carrageenan, or sex was observed to impact oNMDA currents (main effect of carrageenan: F(1,72) = 0.08, p = 0.7814; main effect of sex: F(1,72) = 1.69, p = 0.1971; interaction AIE × carrageenan: F(1,72) = 2.37, p = 0.1279; interaction AIE × sex: F(1,72) = 0.04, p = 0.8458; interaction sex × carrageenan: F(1,72) = 1.80, p = 0.1836; interaction AIE × sex × carrageenan: F(1,72) = 0.10, p = 0.7493).

 After analyzing the oAMPA and oNMDA currents individually, ratios of oAMPA to oNMDA currents were compared.
 This revealed that carrageenan significantly enhanced the AMPA/NMDA ratio (main effect of carrageenan: F(1,72) = 6.28, p = 0.0145, partial η2 = 0.0802 [0.0029, 0.2148]; Figure 10F, G).
 The analysis also uncovered a significant interaction between AIE and carrageenan, reflecting a reduction in the effect of carrageenan on AIE exposed rats (AIE × carrageenan interaction: F(1,72) = 6.47, p = 0.0131, partial η2 = 0.0825 [0.0034, 0.2178]).
 No additional significant effects were detected (main effect of AIE: F(1,72) = 0.16, p = 0.6888; main effect of sex: F(1,72) = 2.21, p = 0.1411; AIE × sex interaction: F(1,72) = 2.90, p = 0.0928; sex × carrageenan interaction: F(1,72) = 1.00, p = 0.3203; AIE × sex × carrageenan interaction: F(1,72) = 0.73, p = 0.3953).

-## AIE exposure reduced the amplitude of aEPSCs at direct inputs from the BLA onto PrL PVINs
+### AIE exposure reduced the amplitude of aEPSCs at direct inputs from the BLA onto PrL PVINs

 To assess pre- and postsynaptic changes in glutamatergic neurotransmission at direct inputs from the BLA onto PVINs in the PrL cortex, voltage-clamp recordings were acquired from mCherry-tagged neurons during bath application of TTX and 4-AP (Figure 11A).
 Analysis revealed an AIE-induced reduction in amplitude (main effect of AIE: F(1,71) = 17.60, p = 0.0001, partial η2 = 0.1986 [0.0572, 0.3493]; Figure 11B, C).
 No additional effects of carrageenan, sex, or interactions between treatment condition and sex were detected (main effect of carrageenan: F(1,71) = 0.15, p = 0.6961; main effect of sex: F(1,71) = 1.38, p = 0.2441; AIE × carrageenan interaction: F(1,71) = 0.10, p = 0.7556; AIE × sex interaction: F(1,71) = 0.44, p = 0.5115; sex × carrageenan interaction: F(1,71) = 1.89, p = 0.1733; AIE × sex × carrageenan interaction: F(1,71) = 0.00, p = 0.9505).
 In contrast, evaluation of the interevent interval revealed female rats had smaller interevent intervals than male rats (main effect of sex: F(1,71) = 8.44, p = 0.0049, partial η2 = 0.1062 [0.0104, 0.2484]; Figure 11D, E), while finding no additional significant effects of AIE, carrageenan, or interactions between treatment conditions and sex (main effect of AIE: F(1,71) = 0.51, p = 0.4795; main effect of carrageenan: F(1,71) = 1.05, p = 0.3079; AIE × carrageenan interaction: F(1,71) = 1.00, p = 0.3196; AIE × sex interaction: F(1,71) = 0.46, p = 0.5009; sex × carrageenan interaction: F(1,71) = 0.00, p = 0.9530; AIE × sex × carrageenan interaction: F(1,71) = 0.29, p = 0.5943).

 ![Figure 11.](https://cdn.elifesciences.org/articles/101667/elife-101667-fig11-v1.jpg)

 **Figure 11.:** (A) Electrophysiological recordings were obtained from PVINs in the PrL cortex.
 Adolescent intermittent ethanol (AIE) exposure was found to decrease the amplitude of aEPSCs from both male (B) and female (C) rats.
 The interevent interval of aEPSCs, however, was unaltered by either AIE or a carrageenan paw pain challenge (CAR) in male (D) and female (E) rats.
 (F) Representative traces of aEPSCs recorded from male rats across all treatment groups.
 (G) Representative traces of aEPSCs recorded from female rats across all treatment groups.
 Data represent the mean ± SEM. + indicates an asynchronous event.
 Source data for all panels is included in Figure 11—source data 1.
-Data were analyzed using ANOVA, with exposure (AIR vs. AIE), treatment (CAR vs. SAL), and sex as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 9–10 rats/group.Figure 11—source data 1.
+Data were analyzed using ANOVA, with exposure (AIR vs. AIE), treatment (CAR vs. SAL), and sex as factors. * indicates a significant difference between the related conditions; p < 0.05; n = 9–10 rats/group.

 ## Discussion